panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 telco #44.md

-1 virtual sapec (onedata) to correspond to 1 proposal sapce on the RI
+1 virtual space (onedata) to correspond to 1 proposal space on the RI

 Group management capability on UmbrellaID/eduTEAM, demonstration next call

-Get the date from OnedData, 2 pilots (CERIC/ESRF)
+Get the date from OneData, 2 pilots (CERIC/ESRF)

-Good excerice for one data.
+Good exercise for one data.

 AAI - Moonshot and umbrellaid - production in summer.